-The Bernard Street Bridge is a footbridge that appears to be unique among Chicago's rich and diverse collection of historic bridges.
-Based on its truss configuration, design of built-up beams, and evidence of alteration, the bridge is clearly a relocated and reused bridge, and it was originally either a highway-over-railroad overpass (most likely scenario) or a bridge that carried a railroad.
+The Bernard Street Bridge is a footbridge that appears to be unique among Chicago's rich and diverse collection of historic bridges, and with an original construction date of 1885, it is one of the oldest known surviving bridges in the city.
+Based on its truss configuration, design of built-up beams, and evidence of alteration, the bridge is clearly a relocated and reused bridge, and its design alone makes it clear the bridge was originally either a highway-over-railroad overpass (most likely scenario) or a bridge that carried a railroad.
+Further research outlined below has confirmed this.
 Although generally uncommon as a truss configuration, the double-intersection Warren pony truss design is one that is found on a number of railroad overpasses.
 Although the various examples across the country are not identical, they often share a number of details like preference for use of angle in diagonal members, and unusually tall side plates composing a somewhat narrow built-up top chord, bottom chord, and end post.
 Multiple railroad lines appear to have used this general design of bridge including notable railroads in Chicago's history such as the Chicago and Northwestern Railroad and also the Chicago, Rock Island, and Pacific Railroad.
-Bridges of this style typically date to the 1890s or early 1900s.

 The Carnegie name was found on one of the diagonal members indicating that Carnegie produced at least some of the metal on the bridge.

 The bridge has many layers of paint including areas of spot-painting as well as evidence of some layers peeling away.
 What is interesting about all this is the bridge has nearly every color of paint used by the City of Chicago on its bridges in recent years including the off-white used many years ago, the maroon used today, and the brownish paint sometimes found when the city has spot painted bridges.